Rafay1175/injury_rule_engine_with_body_parts/README.md

 **Example Input:**
 ```
-A 20 month old child was struck by a vehicle and killed.
-The renter, Patrick Barona, was charged with serious injury by vehicle, hit and run/leaving the scene of an accident, and homicide by vehicle.
+A 5-year-old child was hit by a car while crossing the street and sadly passed away at the scene.
+The driver, John Doe, was arrested for leaving the accident site and causing a fatal injury.
 ```

 ## Project Structure